albacoto/ALBACOTO_GWAS.github.io/README.md

 Note: add name columns for the other columns that are not phenotype.

-Afterwards we must join the PCA dataset that we created in the step before (with the 20 PCs) with the dataset that contains the phenotypes.
-And if there are NA values we should remove them and update it in the files from the cluster using plink (--make-bed).
+Afterwards we must join the PCA dataset we created in the step before (with the 20 PCs) with the dataset that contains the phenotypes.
+If there are NA values we should remove them and update them in the files from the cluster using plink (--make-bed).

-Following, from these new fam, bed, bim files we just obtained should do again all the processing of the data until we obtain the .eigenvec and .eigenval files to perform a new PCA.
+Following, from these new .fam, .bed, .bim files we just obtained, we should do again all the processing of the data until we obtain the .eigenvec and .eigenval files to perform a new PCA.
-And also we will do again the QC with the SNPs to obtain the distribution of missing data rates.
+We will also perform again the QC with the SNPs to obtain the distribution of missing data rates.

 To add the phenotypes we obtained from R we would have to perform the following command with a txt previously obtained from R (where we created the binary phenotype) to join the phenotypes in the .fam, .bim, .bed files: